Joseph Westley Newman

-Joseph Westley Newman (July 2, 1936 – March 6, 2015) was an American inventor and author who developed an "energy machine" deemed by the US Patent and Trademark Office to be a perpetual motion machine.
+Joseph Westley Newman (July 2, 1936 – March 6, 2015) was an American inventor and author who developed an "energy machine" which he attempted to patent, but was rejected by the US Patent and Trademark Office on grounds of being a perpetual motion machine.
 He described this device in a book, The Energy Machine of Joseph Newman.
 Newman alleged that he had a mechanical explanation for Albert Einstein's unified field theory of physics.
 After applying for patents on the perpetual motion motor, he battled for over seven years against what he claimed was a government conspiracy to suppress his supposed discoveries, garnering national attention as a result.
+Further testing revealed that the machine did not operate at 100% efficiency, nor did it output more energy than was input, as Newman claimed.

 Early life

 After Newman graduated from Baker High School in Mobile, Alabama, he joined the U.S. Air Force in 1955 to serve as an expediter, and was stationed at Ramey Air Force Base in Puerto Rico where he witnessed Hurricane Betsy devastate the island in 1956.
 The aftermath of the hurricane prompted Newman to make a pledge to God that he would devote the rest of his life to help humanity.

 After leaving the Air Force a year early on the G.I.
 Bill, Newman attended the University of Alabama, enrolling in economics and accounting courses.
 He left college after acquiring interest in inventing and not long after, was awarded patents for the first plastic barbells.
-After selling his barbell business, he had the capital "to buy science books" and began to study energy, electrical engineering, physics and electromagnetics.
+After selling his barbell business, he was able to buy science books and began to study energy, electrical engineering, physics and electromagnetics.